Best Planters of 2021

 The main point of suspicion for this model was at the connection points between the rope and the pot.
 The rope has thin metal cuffs holding it threaded into the pot, and this seems to us to be the most likely spot for the construction to fail.
 The positive of this thin connection was that the hanging portion could be easily removed if desired.
 The La Jolie Muse also did not come with the necessary hardware to hang it, which would have been a nice convenience.
 While the style is quite basic and casual, the La Jolie Muse Hanging Pot Set has the potential to fit a large range of plant sizes and types in indoor or outdoor spaces.

 If your style includes a little more pattern and flair, the Dsben 3.2" Ceramic Planter Set is a good option for your succulent planting.
 There are several pattern options, and the black printed pattern makes a statement in your space.
 The cylindrical design is easy to plant, and the pots include a top that doubles as a drainage tray.
 The set is stable and fits well on a windowsill or countertop.

 We all remember seeing the "ch-ch-ch-chia" commercial as kids, and our testers strongly believe that this product line has not gotten any less fun.
-We tested the Chia T Pet Dino for this selection.
-The terracotta dinosaur is well designed and the instructions are easy to follow.
-Once set up the chia pet is easy to maintain.
+We tested the Chia Pet Dinosaur Rex for this selection.
+The terracotta dinosaur is well designed, and the instructions are easy to follow.
+Once set up, the Chia Pet is easy to maintain.

 The Bloem Ariana Self-Watering pot was not a stand-out in any category, but it is functional at a good value.
 This model comes in many different color options and has a simple and straightforward design.
 The self-watering feature comes built-in and requires no additional setup.
 There is also the option to puncture holes for drainage, but that eliminates the self-watering function.